 Professor of Finance

-Zhehu Jin teaches financial management, investments, portfolio management, and international finance.
-His research interests include executive compensation, international markets, market volatility, stock repurchases and stock splits.
+Zhenhu Jin teaches financial management, investments, portfolio management, and international finance.
+His research interests include executive compensation, international markets, market volatility, stock repurchases, and stock splits.
 He has published more than two dozen articles in such reviewed journals as the Quarterly Review of Finance and Economics, the Journal of Accounting and Finance Research, and the Journal of Applied Business Research.
 Jin’s work on dividend initiation has been well recognized by the academic community and provided theoretical foundations for several doctoral dissertations at major research universities.
 His experience also includes service on the editorial review board of an academic journal, international consulting work for a major corporation in China, and arbitration of securities disputes.
-Jin has served on the board of Asia Network, a consortium of almost two hundred universities in North America that aims to promote research on Asian and improve cultural exchanges with Asian countries.
+Jin has served on the board of Asia Network, a consortium of almost two hundred universities in North America that aims to promote research on Asia and improve cultural exchanges with Asian countries.

 M.A. – University of Houston